TNolan01/weather/README.md

 ``` <meta http-equiv="refresh" content="120"> ```

 The data displayed on tiles is retrieved via the [getWeather.js](#getWeather) JavaScript which is called when the pages loads.
-<p>On load this page displays a pop up box to identify the position of the weather station and geographic area for which the data has relevance.</p>
+<p>On load this page displays a pop up box to identify the position of the weather station and geographic area for which the data has relevance.
+There is code make sure this message is only displayed the first time the user visits the site via localstorage.</p>

 <img title="header" alt="image of web page header" src="readme/current.png">
 <br>